Wild translation surfaces and infinite genus

 \item The singularity $\sigma$ is called \emph{wild} if it is neither a cone angle nor an infinite angle singularity. \end{enumerate} \end{definition}

-For cone angle and infinite angle singularities, all topological information is decoded in the multiplicity.
-To understand wild singularities in a similar way we have to describe them more detailed.
-The first attempt of that was done by Bowman and Valdez in \cite{bowman_valdez_11}.
-We will recall it very briefly:
+For cone angle and infinite angle singularities, all geometric information is encoded in the multiplicity.
+To understand wild singularities in a similar way, we have to describe them in more detail.
+The first attempt at this was done by Bowman and Valdez in \cite{bowman_valdez_13}.
+We recall it very briefly.

-\begin{definition}[Space of linear approaches] Let $(X,\omega)$ be a translation surface, $x\in \overline{X}$, and $\epsilon > 0$.
+\begin{definition}[Space of linear approaches] Let $(X,\mathcal{A})$ be a translation surface, $x\in \overline{X}$, and $\epsilon > 0$.
 We define